alubbock/microbench/README.md

 Telemetry capture intervals should be kept relatively infrequent (e.g., every minute or two, rather than every second) to avoid significant runtime impacts.

+### Duration timings

+By default, `run_durations` are given in seconds using the `time.perf_counter` function, which should be sufficient for most use cases.
+You can use any function that returns a float or integer number for time.
+Some examples would be `time.perf_counter_ns` if you want time in nanoseconds, or `time.monotonic` for a monotonic clock impervious to clock adjustments (ideal for very long-running code).
+Use the `duration_counter=...` argument when creating a benchmark suite object, as seen in the Extended examples section of this README, above.

 ### Timezones

 Microbench captures `start_time` and `finish_time` in the UTC timezone by default.
-This can be overriden by passing a `timezone=tz` argument when creating a benchmark class, where `tz` is a timezone object (e.g. created using the `pytz` library).
+This can be overriden by passing a `tz=...` argument when creating a benchmark class, where the value is a timezone object (e.g. created using the `pytz` library).

 ## Feedback